Fishnfly/fishnfly.github.io/_posts/2026-04-23-netherlands-belgium-bulgaria-field-notes.md

 The Hague shifted without announcing it.
 Authority lived here, but quietly.
 Governance operated without spectacle.

+The connection between Delft and The Hague extended beyond proximity.

+In Delft, familiar imagery appeared in unexpected ways—reproduced in ceramics, integrated into objects still in use.
+The work of Vermeer was not isolated to galleries, but carried into everyday form.

+That continuity shifted in The Hague.

+At the Mauritshuis, the original held its position. *Girl with a Pearl Earring* remained contained, observed rather than used.
+What had been distributed and adapted in Delft returned here to a single point of focus.

+The image moved between contexts.

+Not replicated as replacement, but carried across forms—between use and preservation, between repetition and origin.

 Together, they clarified something essential.

 Delft showed how history persists through use.
 The Hague showed how power persists through restraint.